chinghsien/AGMixer/README.md

 ## Annotations

-We provide data annotations for CACD, CLAP2016, and FG-NET with gender labels added based on the[Facial Age Estimation Benchmark](https://github.com/paplhjak/Facial-Age-Estimation-Benchmark).
+We provide data annotations for CACD, CLAP2016, and FG-NET with gender labels added based on the [Facial Age Estimation Benchmark](https://github.com/paplhjak/Facial-Age-Estimation-Benchmark).
 The annotations for the remaining datasets can also be obtained from the same source.

 ## Train